teamplify/teamplify-runner/README.md

 In the code above, please adjust the path for BACKUP\_LOCATION and the value for BACKUP\_STORE\_DAYS as necessary.
 At the end of the script, you can add your code that would sync your backups to a remote location.
-This is optional, but a highly recommended step that would help you to recover in the case of a disaster.
-For example, you can use
-[aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) to
-upload the backups to AWS S3.
+This is optional, but it's a highly recommended precaution that would help you to recover your backup in the case of a disaster.
+For example, you can use [aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) to upload the backups to AWS S3.